-1.1 The challenge of using stereopsis for locomotion
+1.1 The Challenge of Using Stereopsis for Locomotion

-The rich development of feature descriptors such as SIFT (Lowe, 2004) and modern optimization techniques such as graph cut have resulted in significant increase in the performance of stereo systems (Szeliski et al., 2008).
+The rich development of feature descriptors such as SIFT (Lowe 2004) and modern optimization techniques such as graph cut have resulted in significant increase in the performance of stereo systems (Szeliski et al. 2008).
 It seems reasonable to say that we have unlocked the secret of creating a successful stereo system.
 However, all of these successes presuppose the availability of abundant computational resources.
-Unless we are prepared to identify ourselves with the brute-force power of modern computer, we must re-examine the premises of computational stereo.
+Unless we are prepared to identify ourselves with the brute-force power of modern computer, we must reexamine the premises of computational stereo.

 If we trace the origins of AI movements such as active and purposive vision, one of the dominant themes of these movements in the 90's is that vision is for serving action like locomotion in the world.
 Detailed, general purpose scene reconstruction might contain too much information and is too slow.
-Such view is also echoed by Tsotsos' argument on complexity (Tsotsos, 1998).
+Such view is also echoed by Tsotsos' argument on complexity (Tsotsos 1988).
 All these arguments still ring true today.
 At the risk of sweeping generalization, modern computational approaches have little hope of achieving the swift flight of say a bird in structurally complex environment such as woodland.
 Indeed, who can say that these modern approaches have not resulted in a form more unrealizable than any conceived in the 90's?
+Furthermore, feature matching in the natural environment still poses a grim challenge.
+Features in such environment often lack distinctiveness; there are many spurious corners (e.g. due to the interleaving of branches) and apparent contours (e.g. tree trunk).
+Feature appearance changes more drastically as a result of viewpoint change, further compounding the identification of correct matches.
+Our optical-flow-based solution faces much less of these problems because there is no need for feature distinctiveness (feature contrast, yes) and because it entails essentially differential displacement.
 Clearly, we are not saying that stereopsis has no role to play, but we are suggesting that it is perhaps more for attending to slower tasks and for recovering shape in the immediate space around the body (e.g. for visually guided manipulation of items held in the hands/jaws or bills), rather than for distance perception of far objects during locomotion.